ClickCease

 If you choose productized, you simply add the specific items of your service and price them accordingly.
 Here, you can easily upsell your offer with add-ons and quantifiable items.

-With subscription-based services, we have the option to create different packages with additional options, such as adding free trials, highlighting favorite offers, allowing pausing & canceling, discounts, and varied pricing for different billing cycles, from weekly to annual.
+With subscription-based services, you have the option to create different packages with additional options, such as adding free trials, highlighting favorite offers, allowing pausing & canceling for customers, adding discounts, and varied pricing for different billing cycles, from weekly to annual.

-Each service comes with the option to add a customizable intake/order form we can build from various fields, from file uploads to multi-select boxes.
+Now, each service comes with the option to add a customizable intake/order form you can build from various fields, from file uploads to multi-select boxes.

-And to make things a bit prettier, we can also customize individual order pages for each service we create, which include descriptions & images in the step preceding our checkout.
+And to make things a bit prettier, you can also customize individual order pages for each service you create, which include descriptions & images in the step preceding checkout.

 Example order form and service order page in Zendo's client portal